nawawy/midas_task/README.md

   ```bash
   docker start -a my_midas
   ```
-  To run the same container again, if you wat to check the avoiding processing existing files feature
+  To run the same container again, if you want to check the avoiding processing existing files feature

 ### Pipeline Overview
 #### The pipeline performs the following steps: